beamer-bridge/www.beamerbridge.com/site/terms.md

 ## 10. Place of jurisdiction

-Insofar as the user is a merchant, legal entity under public law or special fund under public law or has no general place of jurisdiction in Germany, or has moved his domicile or habitual residence outside of Germany after conclusion of the contract, or his domicile or habitual residence is not known at the time the action is brought, the exclusive place of jurisdiction for all disputes arising from and in connection with the contractual relationship between the parties in all these cases is the registered office of BBT.
+Insofar as the user is a merchant, legal entity under public law or special fund under public law or has no general place of jurisdiction in Germany, or has moved his domicile or habitual residence outside of Germany after conclusion of the contract, or his domicile or habitual residence is not known at the time the action is brought, the exclusive place of jurisdiction for all disputes arising from and in connection with the contractual relationship between the parties in all these cases is the registered office of BB.

 ## 11. Dispute settlement

 ## 11.1.

 The European Commission provides a platform that enables disputes between consumers and businesses to be settled online (OS platform).
 The OS platform can be reached under the following link: [https://ec.europa.eu/consumers/odr](https://ec.europa.eu/consumers/odr).
-BBTs email address is: [contact@brainbot.com](mailto:contact@brainbot.com).
+BBs email address is: [contact@brainbot.com](mailto:contact@brainbot.com).

 ## 11.2.

-BBT is not obliged to participate in dispute settlement procedures before consumer arbitration boards.
+BB is not obliged to participate in dispute settlement procedures before consumer arbitration boards.

 ## 12. Severability Clause